spatam/BioVid/README.md

 BioVid Dataset

 Welcome to the official repository for the BioVid dataset, a comprehensive video dataset designed for speaker identification and multimodal deep learning research.
+To request the dataset send an email to: biometric.dataset.25@gmail.com

 # Dataset Overview